morrislab/ATS-motif-prediction/README.md

 * [RNAplfold (version 2.1.8)](https://www.tbi.univie.ac.at/RNA/index.html)

-    Sequence accessibility of transcripts can be predicted by RNAplfold in the ViennaRNA package.
+    Sequence accessibility of transcripts is predicted by the RNAplfold tool in the ViennaRNA package.

 ## Input files ##

 * **pos_file**: A file that contains gene names in the positive set, one gene per line.

 * **neg_file**: A file that contains gene names in the negative set, one gene per line.

-* **seq_file**: A fasta file containing sequences of genes in positive and negative sets.
+* **seq_file**: A fasta file containing sequences of genes in positive and negative sets (in the __RNA alphabet__).

-* **RNAplfold_result**: Result of RNAplfold output of genes in positive and negative sets.
+* **RNAplfold_direct**: A folder containing the `<ID>_lunp` files of RNAplfold output of genes in positive and negative sets.
 Make sure gene names in this file are consistent with those in pos_file and neg_file.

-    To get result from RNAplfold, assuming the length of the binding site is 8 nt:
+    To get result from RNAplfold, assuming the length of the binding site is at most 10 nt:

     ```
-    RNAplfold -W 80 -L 40 -u 8  < seq_file_name  > /RNAplfold_direct /W80L40u8_whole.txt
+    RNAplfold -W 80 -L 40 -u 10  < seq_file_name
     ```

-    The setting of parameters W, L, u can be changed upon different situation, but please make sure the output file name is also changed to reflect the setting of parameters.
+    The setting of parameters W, L, u can be changed upon different situation.

     For detailed information of running RNAplfold, please refer to [https://www.tbi.univie.ac.at/RNA/RNAplfold.1.html](https://www.tbi.univie.ac.at/RNA/RNAplfold.1.html).